-The leaf cutter ant colonies have been on display at the butterfly farm for five years and never cease to amaze our visitors with their constant activity.
-The colonies are a species known scientifically as Acromyrmex octospinosus.
+The leaf cutter ant colony has been on display at the butterfly farm for a number of years and never cease to amaze our visitors with their constant activity.
+The colony currently on dispaly are a species known scientifically as Acromyrmex octospinosus.
 They are a leaf cutting ant native to Central and South America.

-The 2nd colony are the descendants of the one that is housed in Minibeast Metropolis.
-They live in the soil next to the waterfall and collect leaves from the nearby table and surrounding plants.
+They are descendants of the original colony that was housed in Minibeast Metropolis.
+The ants live in the soil next to the waterfall and collect leaves from the nearby table and surrounding plants.

 The ants all work together performing lots of different tasks, including the cultivation of fungus by collecting rotting leaves and taking them back to the colony.